TotallyWholesome/TotallyWholesome-Mod/README.md

 # TotallyWholesome-Mod
-This is a closed source mod.
-We use this repo for issue tracking and wiki purposes
+This was a closed source mod.
+We used to use this repo for issue tracking but now its just for wiki purposes

 To get this mod join our [Discord](https://discord.gg/GbyjZYVEEx).
 Also feel free to check out the [Totally Wholesome Website](https://totallywholeso.me) and/or [Wiki Page](https://wiki.totallywholeso.me/)